-The Underground Scholars Initiative, also known as USI, creates a pathway for formerly incarcerated and system impacted individuals into higher education.
+Berkeley Underground Scholars, also known as BUS, creates a pathway for formerly incarcerated and system impacted individuals into higher education.
 We are building a prison-to-school pipeline through recruitment, retention, and advocacy.
 Our continued success directly challenges the stigmas associated with our population.

 We provide students with a variety of academic and co-curricular support that are essential to achieving their academic, professional and personal goals.
 Committed to current and prospective formerly and directly impacted students, USI programs fall into three broad strategies: 1) Recruitment, 2) Retention, 3) Advocacy and Policy.